Educating Policyholders on the Importance of Voting in a Mutual Insurance Company

 Don’t just collect votes and disappear until it’s time for next year’s vote.
 Engage with policyholders after a vote to thank them for their participation and keep them informed about what changes, if any, this vote yielded.
 Keeping policyholders informed about company developments, board decisions, and how their votes have influenced past outcomes can motivate them to participate in future elections.

 Transparency fosters trust and a sense of involvement.
 Share voting results online or via email to all policyholders, not just those participating.
-A fun graphic on participation data and new or exciting changes is also a great way to foster engagement.
+A fun graphic on voting participation data and new or exciting changes is also a great way to foster engagement.

 6. Collect Feedback